 Create an Enumeration Property

 Option buttons and drop-down lists are examples of the enumeration property.
 This means, you can have a set of valid values and you can select only one value from the set.
-For example, you have four types of customers, Standard, Gold, Silver, and Bronze and you want to indicate the customer type on each activity record.
+For example, you've four types of customers, Standard, Gold, Silver, and Bronze and you want to indicate the customer type on each activity record.

 This example creates an enumeration property, Customer level with four values, Standard, Gold, Silver, and Bronze, and displays the property as a drop-down list in the user interface.